vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 ---
-description: Fetch data and generate static pages with `getStaticPaths`.
+description: API reference for `getStaticPaths`.
+Learn how to fetch data and generate static pages with `getStaticPaths`.
 ---

 # `getStaticPaths`